• 5 (34 Ratings)

 Our first encounter with an elephant while climbing up to BR Hills Wildlife Sanctuary

-Sighting Wildlife at BR Hills Wildlife Sanctuary
+Sighting Wildlife in BR Hills Wildlife Sanctuary

 The most important aspect of driving inside the forest is not to venture out of your vehicle when you spot animals.
 This is dangerous as animals feel threatened and you are likely to be attacked.
 There have been instances of animal attacks in BR Hills.
 There are frequent signboards en route that keep reminding you of this fact.
 We soon reached BR Hills Lake, the place where you are likely to spot animals.
 It was our day and we saw an elephant family inside the water.